gridsome/gridsome.org/docs/data-source-plugin.md

 `typeName` will be the name of the GraphQL collection and needs to be unique.
 This example will add a **DocPage** collection.

-Every data source has different option, so take a look at their documentation to learn more.
+Every data source has different options, so take a look at their documentation to learn more.